 Repayment Terms for Boat Loans

 As you can see from our list of the best boat loans, repayment terms can vary widely.
-Most lenders cap typical boat loan terms at 20 years, though Trident Funding is willing to go up to 25 years with a larger down payment.
-The key here is that these are secured boat loans.
+Most lenders cap typical boat loan terms at 20 years—but the key here is that these are secured boat loans.
 A secured boat loan means you have offered collateral (more on that below).